 Don’t let this happen to you.
 Call a lawyer and figure out when you have to file your claim.
 Immediately.

 Take Home Message: Assume the Limitations Period is Three Years

 Many Maryland statute of limitations cases go down just like this case.
-Please listen to this: when in doubt, assume that you could have discovered you injury and the cause of it the day that it happened because this is how it plays out in 99% of the medical malpractice cases we see.
-So many many people come to us thinking their limitations period is longer than three years because they did not "know" it was malpractice.
-This is not just a death trap that victims themselves have fallen into: many medical malpractice lawyers assume the discovery rule will save them but the court sees it very different.
+Please listen to this: When in doubt, assume that you could have discovered your injury and the cause of it the day that it happened because this is how it plays out in 99% of the medical malpractice cases we see.

 The full text of Maryland’s Statute of Limitations in medical malpractice cases can be found in section 5-109 of the Courts and Judicial Proceedings Article of the Annotated Code of Maryland.
-A part of the statute currently states that for children, the statute of limitations starts running when the child turns 11 or in some cases, 16.
-However, that part of the statute was clarified by Maryland’s Court of Appeals in Piselli v.
+A part of the statute currently states that for children, the statute of limitations starts running when the child turns 11 or, in some cases, 16.
+However, Maryland’s Court of Appeals clarified that part of the statute in Piselli v.
 75th Street Medical, 808 A.2d 508, 371 Md.
 188 (2002), which held that the clock starts ticking when the child turns 18 years old.

 More Maryland Malpractice Statute of Limitations Cases

 - Charette v.
 Wexford Heath Sources (2023) (federal court) (link not yet available)